 Solo or one-player board games give you the opportunity to challenge yourself, relax, and have fun all on your own.
 Some of the top picks for solo board games include Friday, Mage Knight, and Scythe.

 For groups of varying sizes (from 2 to 100!), you’ll find numerous fun options designed specifically for your player count.
 You can also check our lists for specific player counts to find other games tested by the community and deemed ideal for that 7-player (or 5-player) crowd.
-Some top picks include 7 Wonders Duel for 2 players, The Settlers of Catan for 4, Wits & Wagers for 7 players, or Mysterium for large groups.
+Some top picks include 7 Wonders Duel for 2 players, The Settlers of Catan for 4, Wits & Wagers for 7 players, or Monikers for large groups.
 Some games, like Mysterium and Atlantis Rising, are designed for up to seven players, fostering teamwork and excitement.

 The best way to choose games for your gatherings is to consider both the game length and number of players, combined with the gaming experience and the personalities of players.
 Aim for the game with the highest energy for large groups and use methods like simultaneous turns to help keep the game length reasonable and fun the whole night.